 - falling on your face or being hit in the face.

-You may experience a range of symptoms from a cracked tooth.
-You may not experience anything other than a sharp edge detected by your tongue at the moment when the tooth chips or breaks.
-On the other hand, you may experience pain on chewing and biting, sensitivity or pain when consuming hot or cold food or beverages, or even spontaneous pain that comes and goes.
+You may experience a range of symptoms from a cracked or broken tooth.
+You might only experience a sharp edge detected by your tongue at the time the tooth chips or breaks, or you may suffer pain when chewing and biting, sensitivity or pain when consuming hot or cold food or beverages, or even spontaneous pain that comes and goes.

 What is the treatment?